freakshock88/hass-populartimes/README.md

 Sensor attributes are also generated which indicate past popularity at each hour of the day.

-For this to work you need a Google Places API key.
-There are limits for how many calls you can do for free per month.
-More info can be found [here](https://developers.google.com/places/web-service/usage-and-billing).
-For this reason I have limited the update time for the sensor to once every 10 minutes.

-## Getting required info
-- Get a Google Maps API key https://developers.google.com/places/web-service/get-api-key
-- Get the Places Id for which you want to see the popularity here: https://developers.google.com/maps/documentation/javascript/examples/places-placeid-finder
+## Updated requirements

+Since updating to a new fork of populartimes, a Google Places API key or Places Id is no longer required.

 ## Installation
 Either: